chrysanthusobinna/hotelpms-adminpanel/README.md

 4. **Copy Project Files:**
    - Copy all PHP files and other project assets into the `hotelpms` folder.

+5. **Set Up the Database:**
+   - Open your web browser and go to `http://localhost/phpmyadmin`.
+   - Click on the "New" button to create a new database.
+   - Enter a name for your database (e.g., `hotelpms_database`) and click "Create".

+6. **Import SQL Database:**
+   - In phpMyAdmin, select the newly created database.
+   - Go to the "Import" tab.
+   - Click on "Choose File" and import the SQL file "hotel_pms.sql" you will find the file inside the "database_sql" folder in the project files.
+   - Click "Go" to import the database structure and data.

-5. **Access Your Project:**
+7. **Access Your Project:**
-   - Open your web browser and go to `http://localhost/hotelpms` to view your project.
+   - Open your web browser and go to `http://localhost/my_project` to view your project.

 ### Web Hosting Server

 1. **Access Your Web Hosting Account:**